lucylucy83/bedding/content/posts/organic_mattress.md

 Don’t wait until you start experiencing health issues!
 Your health is not worth the gamble.
 Even if you lead a healthy lifestyle, toxic chemicals are now everywhere in our environment.
 In the 1990’s the Environmental Protection Agency did a landmark study where they found a shocking conclusion: most of our exposure to pollutants happens indoors, from products we choose to use.
 Since we spend a third of our life in bed, a certified organic mattress greatly reduces your exposure to toxins!
 And, it’s a very easy and quick, yet very impactful change to make!
 Easy win!

+Natural mattresses have even more health benefits!
+If you suffer from allergies, [click on this link](https://www.sleepsuppliers.com/microbe_resitant_mattress).

 ## The only downside of fully certified organic mattresses:

 <img src="/images/posts/expensive_mattress.png" alt="PlushBeds" class="TextWrapRight" style="max-width:25%">